elisarchod/turtle_app/README.md

-# 🎬 Turtle App - AI-Powered Home Theater Assistant
+# Turtle App - AI-Powered Home Theater Assistant

 Every movie night starts the same, you spend hours searching for the perfect film, only to end up watching the same old favorites. **Turtle App is here to change that!**

 This is a management system that combines Large Language Models (LLMs), Retrieval Augmented Generation (RAG), and multi-agent orchestration to provide a unified interface for managing your personal movie collection, discovering new content, and controlling media downloads.

-## 🎯 What Does This Do?
+## What Does This Do?

 The Turtle App is your personal AI assistant for home theater management.
 It can:

-- **🔍 Answer questions about movies** using a comprehensive database of movie summaries and metadata
+- **Answer questions about movies** using a comprehensive database of movie summaries and metadata
-- **💾 Manage your local movie library** by scanning and indexing your collection
+- **Manage your local movie library** by scanning and indexing your collection
-- **⬬ Handle movie downloads** through integration with download client
+- **Handle movie downloads** through integration with download client
-- **🤖 Maintain conversation context** across multiple interactions
+- **Maintain conversation context** across multiple interactions
-- **🌐 Deploy as a web service** with RESTful API endpoints
+- **Deploy as a web service** with RESTful API endpoints

-## 🏗️ Architecture Overview
+## Architecture Overview

 The system uses a **multi-agent supervisor architecture** built on LangGraph, where specialized agents handle different aspects of home theater management under the coordination of a supervisor agent.
 The download manager integrates via MCP (Model Context Protocol) for clean separation of concerns.